 And, in fact, the probability is that this confrontation was set up specifically for the purpose of giving Voldemort exactly this impression and thereby deflecting suspicions on the subject of Snape’s loyalties, rather than to create new ones.

 Think about it.
 This confrontation was set up for a reason, and Snape was probably not acting independently.
 Why on earth would Snape and Dumbledore have wanted to create suspicion?
-They were not working blindly.
-They knew who they were dealing with.
+They were (or Albus was) not working blindly.
+They (or Albus) knew who they were dealing with.
 In fact, convincing QuirrellMort that he, Snape, was after the Philosophers’ Stone, himself, was the about only explanation which Voldemort would have been able to comprehend which would have taken account for Snape’s actions back on Halloween (and since) that would have fully allayed suspicion of complicity with Dumbledore.
 And it would also give Snape a cover story for lurking about and keeping Quirrell under future observation.
 Thereby protecting Potter.

 Look at the pieces we’ve got and ask yourself whether they still fit together in the pattern that fanon would like to have them.
 Start by asking; “What would Dumbledore do?”
 Do you believe that a well-intentioned Dumbledore would have kept his trusted agent Snape in the dark about what was going on with the Stone that year, while Snape’s former Master had the school under covert attack, and any unwitting blunder on Snape’s part could put him at risk of his life?
 I’ll ask it again: did Dumbledore have so many other agents placed so well inside the DE organization that he could afford to simply write this one off?